DarkVanityOfLight/Log-clearer/README.md

 # Log-clearer

-Clear all your logs stored in /var/log.
-No restoring possible
+This app will work with Shred, it will clear all logs located at /var/log.
+After the clear there will be no known way to restore these logs